Article Updated: 23 Aug 2021

 At this moment, it is not clear if this affair is Google’s or IRS’s (Internal Revenue Service) doing, which is controlled by Department of the Treasury and U.S. government / administration (in another words), shifting responsibility to collect taxes of any business activity on its own territory to companies themselves.

-Before, your earnings from YouTube were classified as services, but from now on they will be treated as royalties.
-Google is simply submitting to the laws in this case, but who provoked this change and why remains to be revealed.
+Before, your earnings from YouTube were classified as services, but from now on they will be treated as royalties (for example, like a music video or movie screening).
+Google is simply submitting to the laws in this case, but who initiated and provoked this change and why remains to be revealed.
+While we still have no definitive answer, it is most likely initiated by Google / YouTube itself.

 Progressive tax rates are more advanced, and in many ways, offer larger degree of social justice.
 The more you earn – the more taxes you pay, to put it simply.
 But, in the eyes of the other (richer) side, that will always be unfair, because it is “not their fault” that you cannot earn more.